 CACSSF Student Services Fee Discretionary Fund: Offers funds for campus units that provide co-curricular student services and student groups that impact the student experience.

 Chancellor’s Community Partnership Fund: Provides funding for innovative community-campus partnerships designed to improve the quality of life for Berkeley residents.
 Berkeley-based collaborative projects that focus on arts and culture, community safety, economic development, environmental stewardship and education are encouraged to apply.
 Proposed projects must include at least one university and one Berkeley community partner.

 The Big C Fund (Campus Climate, Community Engagement, and Transformation): Provides funding for student-initiated diversity, multicultural and equity projects and programs for graduate and undergraduate students and communities.

 BIG GIVE: Participate with the BIG GIVE, Berkeley’s one day online fundraising campaign.
 This is your student group’s chance to solicit donations from members, friends, family, and more.
-Sign-ups happen in the Fall semester through the LEAD Center.
+Sign-ups happen in the Fall semester through OASIS.

 Student Technology Fund: Not accepting grant requests as the Student Technology Fund expired in Spring 2021.